Young Socialist Alliance: Origins

+Activities

 An early activity of the YSA was a national campaign in defense of three of its members who were students at Indiana University in Bloomington, Indiana, Tom Morgan, Ralph Levitt, and Jim Bingham, who were indicted in 1963 by local prosecutor Thomas Hoadley under a little used anticommunist statute.
 The students were eventually acquitted.

 At the YSA's fourth convention, held over the 1964-65 New Year weekend in Chicago, Jack Barnes succeeded Barry Sheppard as YSA national chairman.
 Barnes had joined the SWP in Minneapolis while a student at Carleton College in Minnesota.
 He in turn recruited a number of fellow students, including several who went on to become prominent in the Socialist Workers Party leadership of the next two decades.

 The YSA achieved substantial influence in the anti-Vietnam War movement between 1965 and the early 1970s, including near complete control over the Student Mobilization Committee to End the War in Vietnam, a national campus organization with a peak membership of some 100,000.

+In 1970, YSA members attempted to take control of women's liberation group Cell 16.

+Decline

 The organization went into rapid decline with the end of the war in Vietnam in 1975.
 By 1980 its membership had fallen to 468, of whom only about 275 were not also members of the Socialist Workers Party.
 The YSA formally dissolved in 1992.

-Two years later the Socialist Workers Party created a new youth organization called the Young Socialists.
+In 1994, the Socialist Workers Party created a new youth organization called the Young Socialists.

+In 1999, the Young Socialists affiliated with the World Federation of Democratic Youth.